evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 }
 ```

-## 3.3 Contract creation component
+## 3.3 Contract Creation Component
-In this case, we only need to specify a name for our task and no other metadata is needed.
+In this case, we only need to specify a name for our task, no other metadata is needed.
 If you want to add more metadata in future, the blockchain-core has some utlity functions for this.

-Before we create our component, its important to create a easy bridge to trigger the task creation from anywhere.
-To do so, add the following to your TaskService:
+Before we create our component, it is important to create an easy bridge to trigger the task creation from anywhere.
+To do so, add the following code to your task service:

 ```ts
 ...